 Cauliflower requires cooler temperatures (around 60 degrees Fahrenheit).
 And it is not a vegetable that will tolerate hot or too cold of temperatures.

 If your cauliflower doesn’t have the right temperatures as it grows it will form small button-size heads instead of a single large cauliflower head.

 Cauliflower Soil and Water Requirements

 It is also a good idea to make sure you have some compost added to your soil.
-This will add high quality nutrients to your soil for the cauliflower to use.
+This will add high-quality nutrients to your soil for cauliflower to use.

 Also adding mulch, about 3 inches over your soil is a good idea when growing cauliflower, this will help retain moisture in the soil.

 You want to plant cauliflower seedlings or start your cauliflower seeds in an area that gets at least 6 hours of sunlight per day.

 Cauliflower usually requires a process called blanching in order to prevent the head from turning green.

 In order to blanch your cauliflower, you tie the leaves around the cauliflower head.

 Some of the different types of cauliflower listed below don’t require blanching.
 So make sure to read the seed packet or seedling care to see if you will need to follow a blanching process for your cauliflower when you grow it in your garden.